rohith1125/Prado/README.md

 Prado (dedicated to [@Valensce](https://github.com/Valensce)'s dog, shown above) is an esolang that translates to [BF](https://en.wikipedia.org/wiki/Brainfuck) to be interpreted.
 Prado files have the `.pdn` extension.

 Until Prado is added to Linguist, the `JavaScript` percentage in this repository represents `Prado`, whose Linguist colour will be `#d0a92c` (gold).
-Note: this might not always show up.
+Note: this might not always appear on the repository page.

 ### Interpreter

-`app/main.py` is a Python 3 interpreter for `Windows 10` that translates between Prado, BF and text.
+`app/main.py` is a Python 3 interpreter for Windows that translates between Prado, BF and text.

 The text-to-BF (and therefore text-to-Prado) functionality is thanks to [this `Stack Exchange` post](https://codereview.stackexchange.com/questions/179492/text-to-brainfuck-translator).
 Long texts may take a while to encode and decode, but it should get there eventually.
 Probably.